Culture in Berlin: Architecture

-Some pieces of art were preserved in the eastern part of the country, including a collection of ancient treasures discovered by 19th- and early 20th-century German archaeologists, and later were distributed among Berlin's numerous museums.
-The Charlottenburg Palace, set west of Tiergarten, offers enormous museum collections and royal apartments, while the Schlossgarten Charlottenburg is an example of truly beautiful landscape architecture.
-Another landmark is the Mausoleum with the tombs of Friedrich Wilhelm II and Queen Louise, which serves as an important memorial to the history of the Royal Family of Prussia.
+Some works of art were kept in the eastern part of the country.
+They include ancient treasures found by German archaeologists in the 19th and early 20th centuries.
+These treasures were later placed in different museums in Berlin.
+Charlottenburg Palace, located west of the Tiergarten, has many museum collections and royal rooms.
+The Schlossgarten Charlottenburg is also known for its beautiful gardens.
+Another important place is the Mausoleum, where Friedrich Wilhelm II and Queen Louise are buried.
+It is an important memorial to the history of the Prussian royal family.

-Recent history of Berlin is reflected in the New Wall: a partial reconstruction of 70 metres of the Berlin Wall in Bernauer Strasse and Acker Strasse.
-It incorporates segments of the original wall, but is mainly made of steel and has tiny holes through which visitors may take a look to the other side.
-Other sites commemorating the city's dark era include the Memorial to the Murdered Jews of Europe, which occupies a vast area in central Berlin and comprises 2,711 columns symbolising gravestones.
-The memorial, designed by architect Peter Eisenman, is set south of the Brandenburger Gate and was erected for the 60th anniversary of the end of World War II.

 Religious heritage is best represented by the 15th-century Gothic Marienkirche, which boasts a compelling image of a Danse Macabre.
 Industrial Art Nouveau can be seen at the building of Hackesche Hofe, a site laden with fashionable boutiques and art galleries.

 The Nikolaiviertel is the place where Medieval and Baroque monuments are situated.
 In its centre, there is the 13th-century Nikolaikirche, Berlin's oldest church.
 The building of the Kongresshalle, as well as the Philharmonie, where the world-famous Berlin Philharmonic Orchestra resides were designed according to the trends of mid-20th-Century architecture.
 Additionally, the city is thriving with the most modern architectural designs, some of which are lacking structural logic, but nevertheless, Berlin continues to evolve as a unified world metropolis.